Beee4life/action-logger/README.md

 The overall impact is minimal.

-* Upon activation a new database table named `wp_action_logs` is created.
+* Upon activation a new database table named `{your table prefix}_action_logs` is created.
 * Every action is logged real-time, which is 1 row being stored in the database.
-* Upon plugin deactivation all settings are dropped to keep the database clean.
+* Upon plugin deactivation all settings are dropped to keep the database clean (except the preserve data option).
-* Upon plugin deletion (through WP admin) the database table `wp_action_logs` is dropped (unless preserve data is selected in the options panel).
+* Upon plugin deletion (through WP admin) the database table `{your table prefix}_action_logs` is dropped (unless preserve data is selected in the options panel).

 ## Usage